 By refusing to buy a puppy farmed dog you are helping to stamp out the practice of keeping dogs in this unhappy way.

+Where can I buy a dog?
+What about online?
+You may see puppies advertised in your local newspaper or online.
 Proceed with some caution.
 Nice puppies can sometimes be found in advertisements, but there are risks.

 Sometimes reputable breeders have to advertise their puppies.
 This may be because they have been let down by some buyers.
 Or because they are looking for specialized homes (eg working gun dogs) for their puppies.
 In which case their puppies will usually be advertised on specialist websites like ‘The Gundog Club’.